Workforce Development With On-The-Job Training Methods

 In today’s world, the flow of work is unrelenting for employees.
 They are constantly juggling deadlines, responding to emails and messages, and attending meetings.
 This gives your workforce little time to engage in on-the-job training to develop their current skills or learn new ones.

 On-the-job training is explicit, well-defined, and provided at the place of employment.
 It engages employees in the workplace relevant to their roles, helping them learn and be productive.
-With on-the-job training methods, you can empower them to gain knowledge, technical proficiency, and work ethics.
+With the right employee training methods in place, you can empower them to gain knowledge, technical proficiency, and work ethics.

-The best on-the-job training is relevant, targeted, timely, helpful to employees, and packed with valuable information.
-On-the-job training is a better choice than spending on conferences, speakers, or shoddy paper manuals that might just sit around collecting dust.
-Do you know that 68% of employees prefer to learn at work?
-You can’t downplay the importance of on the job training for employers and employees.
+The best employee training is relevant, targeted, timely, helpful to employees, and packed with valuable information.
+On-the-job training is a better choice than spending your budget on conferences, speakers, or shoddy paper manuals that might just sit around collecting dust.
+Did you know that 68% of employees prefer to learn at work?

-A training session led by an instructor for learners is known as instructor-led training (ILT).
-You can conduct ILT online so employees can interact with the instructor in real time for questions and answers.
+A corporate training session led by an instructor for learners is known as instructor-led training (ILT).
+You can conduct ILT online so employees can interact with the instructor in real-time for questions and answers.

-Incorporating activities throughout the training session can make your instructor-led training sessions engaging for employees.
+Incorporating blended learning activities throughout the training session can make the learning process much more engaging for employees.
 It will keep your employees interested and ensure they retain the information if you switch between lectures, discussions, and activities.
-You can include ice breaking sessions to acquaint peers, conduct open polls, encourage group discussion, start a quiz, etc.
+You can include ice-breaking sessions to acquaint peers, conduct open polls, encourage group discussion, start a quiz, etc.

 2

-Using this approach, a few instructors can facilitate learning at various locations.
+Using this on-the-job training method, a few instructors can facilitate learning at various locations.
 It’s a terrific opportunity to give your employees new roles and responsibilities.
 With instructor-led training, you can establish:

 • Open Dialogue: Access to instructors for immediate feedback.

-• Adaptability: The instructor can evaluate employee performance in real time and adjust the curriculum.
+• Adaptability: The instructor can evaluate current and new employee performance in real-time and adjust the curriculum.

 • Engaging and Interactive: You can engage employees with activities, quizzes, and interactions.